Coal is still king in 18 US states. But for how long?

 Coal has been knocked down.
 But it's not out by a long shot.

-Even though black gold has been in steep decline, it's still the most-used electricity generation source in 18 US states, according to government statistics published this week.
+Even though coal has been in steep decline, it's still the most-used electricity generation source in 18 US states, according to government statistics published this week.

 Not even natural gas, a rapidly growing and cleaner burning fuel, leads in that many states.
 The numbers underscore how large pockets of America continue to rely heavily on coal for power and jobs.